 The Gonzaga experience fosters a mature commitment to dignity of the human person, social justice, diversity, intercultural competence, global engagement, solidarity with the poor and vulnerable, and care for the planet.
 Grateful to God, the Gonzaga community carries out this mission with responsible stewardship of our physical, financial, and human resources.

-B. Gonzaga University's Statement on Non-Discrimination
+B. Gonzaga University's Commitment to Diversity